youngqluol/young-cli/README.md

 # young-cli
-TODO: a cli to easily create vue project building with webpack5
+A cli tool to easily create vue project using webpack5 to build.